 We go out of our way to ensure King’s Kids and the nursery is a safe place.
 All of our children’s workers have passed background checks.
 Also, our leaders of the children’s ministry have experience working in childhood education, both in the church and public schools.

-King’s Kids is our children’s ministry that takes place in the second half of the worship gathering.
+Normally, King’s Kids is our children’s ministry that takes place in the second half of the worship gathering.
 After about 45 minutes we take 5 minutes to welcome one another and dismiss kids ages 3 years old through 2nd grade.

 Our teachers always aim to show the kids that all of Scripture points to Jesus.
 We are currently using Marty Machowski’s Gospel Story for Kids curriculum.
 This curriculum works through the Bible story-by-story, book-by-book to reveal our Heavenly Father’s plan from before creation.
 Parents are encouraged to supplement these lessons by reading Long Story Short: Ten-Minute Devotions to Draw your Family to God at home (also by Machowski).
 We believe the teaching in King’s Kids on Sunday plants seeds in the hearts of children but the real growth comes through intentional watering from parents and guardians.